Karatiyya: 1948 War, and aftermath

 Karatiyya was captured by the Israeli Army's 89th Mechanized Battalion, commander Moshe Dayan, on July 18, 1948, as part of Operation Death to the Invader.
 Its inhabitants fled upon their arrival, according to Dayan.
 According to Benny Morris, the village "was harassed by machine-gun fire and abandoned by its inhabitants".
 Israeli forces intended to link their northern territory with that held by Israeli forces in the Negev, but succeeded only partially, only taking control of Hatta and Karatiyya.
 After it was stormed by Dayan's troops he controversially withdrew them leaving a Givati infantry company to hold the position.
 A fierce battle ensued between them and the Egyptian Army who got as far as the village outskirts.
 When two Egyptian tanks were on the verge of breaking the Israeli defenses from the south, a unit hiding behind a wall of prickly pear cacti, armed with anti-tank weapons "changed the course of the battle", according to Haganah accounts.

 Following the war the area was incorporated into the State of Israel.
 On August 20, 1948, Ben-Gurion together with Yehoshua Eshel, presented a plan for 32 new Jewish settlements on newly depopulated Palestinian villages, with a settlement named Otzem or Komemiyut proposed for Karatiyya.
 Three villages were eventually founded on village land; Komemiyut in 1950 and Revaha in 1953, close to the village site.
 Nehora, established in 1956, is partly on village land, and partly on land belonging to al-Faluja.

 The Palestinian historian Walid Khalidi described Karatiyya in 1992: "Piles of debris are scattered on the site, and a destroyed cemetery (partially hidden among eucalyptus trees) can be seen.
 An agricultural road runs through it.
 Grain and alfalfa are grown by Israeli farmers on the site and surrounding lands."

+Some of Karatiyya's residents came from Egypt and Transjordan, and some had long-standing roots in the area.